yunks128/unity-ads-deployment/application_package/README.md

 ### 2. Application Deployment
 The Dockstore application is installed within an EC2 instance and this step handles standing it up.

 A private IP address needs to be selected for the ENI association to the EIP of the EC2 instance we are about to create.
-Please follow these steps in to identify available private IP addresses within subnet that corresponds to the Availability Zone (AZ) for the deployment (as specified by `TF_VAR_availability_zone` environment variable):
+Please follow these steps in to identify available private IP addresses within private subnet that corresponds to the Availability Zone (AZ) for the deployment (as specified by `TF_VAR_availability_zone` environment variable):
-1. Access Subnets through `AWS Console: EC2 -> Load balancers`, select Load Balancer for the Dockstore, select `Network mapping` tab and get an ID of the subnet for the AZ of the deployment `subnet-xxxxx`
+1. Access Subnets through `AWS Console: VPC -> VPCs`, select Unity-Dev-VPC, select `Unity-Dev-Priv-SubnetXX` tab and get an ID of the subnet for the AZ of the deployment `subnet-xxxxx`
 2. Set temporary AWS access keys using `MCP Tenant Systems Administrator` role in Kion
 3. Run command, which will display all private IPs in use:
    ```aws ec2 describe-network-interfaces --filters Name=subnet-id,Values=subnet-xxxxx | grep 'PrivateIpAddress":' | grep -v ','| sort```